Capital Club Reviews

 To my surprise, Capital Club members appear mostly satisfied.

-However, take a gander at the 1-star critiques, and you’ll find accusations that everything about Luke – from his name to his backstory, even down to those glowing reviews – is fabricated.
+But check out the 1-star reviews, and you’ll find accusations that everything about Luke is fake: his name, his backstory, even the 5-star reviews.

 So I’ll let you be the judge.